RodoJML/WatchStore/README.md

 Features independent of the user type, must be present in all users.
 - Register
 - View listings
-- Create a single listing
+- View reviews
+- View Stores

 <h3>Admin</h3>